How AIEGIS Works — Privacy By Design

 Architecture diagram

 Employee Laptop sends encrypted log stream to Customer's Cloud / VPC.
 Endpoint runs network proxy (detects AI API calls, captures prompt+response+tool calls).
 Browser extension catches Chrome/Firefox chatbot UI usage.
-Customer Cloud runs AiEGIS Dashboard (Docker) with search, real-time alerts, audit log export, policy engine.
-AiEGIS Ltd cloud sees only license validity + software updates.
+Customer Cloud runs aiegis Dashboard (Docker) with search, real-time alerts, audit log export, policy engine.
+AIEGIS LIMITED cloud sees only license validity + software updates.
 NOT prompts, responses, customer data.

 02